lucrieffel/NYC-Streateasy-Analysis/README.md

 -Used a multiple linear regression model to predict the price of rent given multiple independent variables such as square footage, bedrooms, and bathrooms

 -Created a function that assigned a score out of 100 for apartments that contained items that are typically considered essentials.
-Our score function added 40 points if the apartment had an elevator, 20 points for a dishwasher, 30 for an in unit washer and dryer, and 10 points for a doorman.
+Our score function added 40 points if the apartment had an elevator, 20 points for a dishwasher, 30 for an in-unit washer and dryer, and 10 points for a doorman.

 -Optimized the dataset for a potential apartment renter looking for a 1 bedroom  or studio apartment to get an ideal price within the borough and neighbored they are looking for.

--Calculated the mean absolute error  for each borough to evaluate the accuracy of our model.
+-Calculated the mean absolute error  for each borough to evaluate the accuracy of our multiple linear regression model.